mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 }
 ```

 The next competitor is `decodeNoCaching`.
-It's essentially `decodeCached` but
+It is essentially `decodeCached` but
 without the cache.
-Each segment it decoded independently.
+Each segment is decoded independently.
 I also replaced
 `Array` with `Int32Array` for `segment` storage.

 ```js